 Wheat (Gothumai) Pongal:

-Samba wheat is one of the most healthiest grain found in the Cereal family.
+Samba wheat is one of the healthiest grains found in the Cereal family.
 Following are some of the health benefits of Samba Wheat products:

 Best for diabetes and people with high sugar level